rcossio/ordering_app/README.md

 Deploy to Railway by linking your GitHub repo and setting env vars.

 *For detailed reports, ingredient management, and order history, see the project roadmap.*

+## User Stories

+These scenarios outline common cashier and manager workflows to verify the app’s features:

+1. Cashier Order Flow
+   - Cashier clicks two different dish cards in the **Cashier** tab to add each to the cart.
+   - In the cart pane, cashier clicks the “–” button next to one item to remove it.
+   - Cashier clicks **Confirm Order**, agrees in the confirmation dialog, and submits the order.
+   - Switch to the **Orders** tab and verify the new order appears with correct date, subtotal, discount, tip, and total.

+2. Immediate Menu Update
+   - In the **Manage** tab, manager uses the **Create Dish** form to add a new dish under a selected category.
+   - Switch to the **Cashier** tab, and the new dish card appears automatically in its category.
+   - In the cart pane, apply a discount and a tip using the labeled inputs.
+   - Confirm the order and verify discount and tip are applied correctly in the **Orders** tab.

+3. Edit and Delete Dishes
+   - In the **Manage** tab, manager clicks an existing dish card to open the **Edit Dish** modal.
+   - In the modal, update the dish’s price and select a different category, then click **Save**.
+   - Verify the dish card moves to the new category with updated price.
+   - Click another dish card, open the modal, and click **Delete** in the confirmation dialog.
+   - Verify the deleted dish no longer appears in any category list.

+*These user stories can be run end-to-end to fully validate both frontend and backend integrations.*